guardian/mobile-n10n/docs/testing/04-reducing-lambda-duration.md

 # Reducing Lambda Duration

-This document summarises the research and initial conclusions for reducing lambda init duration.
+This document summarises the research and initial conclusions for reducing lambda duration.

 ## Summary